Table of Contents

-Chances are you notice that your cat spends a lot of time grooming.
+Your cat probably spends a lot of time grooming.
 In fact, according to Cornell University College of Veterinary Medicine, cats spend up to 50% of their days cleaning and licking themselves.
 Yet, despite their dedication to cleanliness, our cats can still smell bad.
 Cats may stink for many reasons, ranging from natural scents and bad breath to infections or digestive issues.

-Let’s look at the factors that lead to nasty smelly cats and how pet parents can tackle them.
+Let’s look at the factors that lead to bad-smelling cats and how pet parents can tackle them.

 Cat Mouth Smells

-Cavities, decay, and gum inflammation can affect felines and cause unpleasant odors.
+Cavities, decay, and gum inflammation can affect felines and cause unpleasant odours.
 In addition, cats can experience bad breath from an inflammatory oral health condition called ‘stomatitis.‘